skratchdot/skratchdot.com/_posts/2012-12-12-mesh-mongodb-insert-array-addition.md

 All it does is loop through the array that was passed in, calling **DBCollection.insert()** on each object in the array.

-If an item in the array is not an object, it will stop processing and throw an error.
+If an item in the array is not an object, it will skip the insert, print a warning, and continue processing the next item in the array.

 If you don't pass in a valid array, it will throw an error.